Sher-Chowdhury/codingbee_docs/categories/kubernetes/05_replicasets/replicasets.md

 ## Controllers

+The word 'controller' is used in Kubernetes to refer to objects that doesn't actually to any heavy-lifting low level work, e.g. it doesn't run any containers like pods do, or route traffic, like nodeport service objects do.
+Instead a controller object creates other objects that does all the legwork, and it ensures the state of those objects.
+Therefore a controller builds other objects to reach a desired state, and then constantly monitors+maintains that desired state.

 Objects like replicasets are referred to as 'Controller objects'.
 A controller object is an object that controls the creation/deletion of other objects, and monitors the health of those objects.
 So in the case of replicaset objects, Replicasets creates/deletes/maintains pod objects, as per the spec.replicas setting.
 For example if we have 2 pods created/monitored by a replicaset,and we simulate a pod failure by deleting one of them, then the replicaset will automatically build another pod in order to reach the desired state:

 ```bash